LuksMA/CPP/Design pattern/Observer design pattern/Observer design pattern.md

 * Class inheritance defines an object's implementation in terms of another object's implementation.
 * Type inheritance describes when an object can be used in place of another.

+### Real world example
+1. When you subscribe to any website.
+You are on observer in this case who has subscribed to a website (Subject) for getting notified about its post.

+2. Follow feature on Quora.
+As I can see right now, there are 18 followers of this question.
+As soon as I click on Submit after writing my answer, Quora (Subject) will send a notification to all 18 followers (observers).

+3. Cricket Display
+The scoreboard display, displays the average score etc information as per the current status of the match.
+Whenever any score changes, the scoreboard gets refreshed.
+So, display board is the observer here and Subject is the panel sending the current score status to the board.

+4. Whatsapp Group
+Whenever any person sends any message in the group, all the people who are in the group get notified.

 https://sourcemaking.com/design_patterns/observer/cpp/1
 https://sourcemaking.com/design_patterns/observer/cpp/2